paylike/cubecart-6.x/README.md

 ## Installation

-1.Once you have installed Cubecart, follow these simple steps:
+Once you have installed Cubecart, follow these simple steps:
-  Signup at (paylike.io) [https://paylike.io] (it’s free)
+  1. Signup at (paylike.io) [https://paylike.io] (it’s free)
   1. Create a live account
   1. Create an app key for your Cubecart website
   1. Upload the `Paylike_Payments` folder to the `modules\plugins` folder
   1. Insert Paylike API keys, from https://app.paylike.io to the extension settings page you can find under the available extensions section in your admin.

 ## Updating settings